 Except for Treasuries, the Policy establishes limitations on portfolio composition for all permitted investments, both by investment type and by issuer, in order to control concentration of credit risk.
-The Policy, which pertains to the overall investment pool portfolio of the Board and is not monitored at the individual fund level, provides that a maximum of 45% of the portfolio may be invested in any of four specified Instrumentalities, with a limit of 15% of the portfolio invested in any one issuer; and that a maximum of 25% of the portfolio may be invested in any one issuer; and that a maximum of 25% of the portfolio may be invested in Any one issuer.
-At September 30, 2017, the System's portion of the Board investment pool portfolio was invested in three authorized Instrumentalities, each of which represented 3.1% or less of the total pool portfolio.
+The Policy, which pertains to the overall investment pool portfolio of the Board and is not monitored at the individual fund level, provides that a maximum of 45% of the portfolio may be invested in any of four specified Instrumentalities, with a limit of 15% of the portfolio invested in any one issuer; and that a maximum of 25% of the portfolio may be invested in any one issuer; and that a maximum of 25% of the portfolio invested in any one issuer.
+At September 30, 2018, the System's portion of the Board investment pool portfolio was invested in two authorized Instrumentalities, each of which represented less than one percent of the total pool portfolio.